No, I don’t want to meet you for tea.

 I met you two years ago after you heard about my art, watched me in my chatroom and invited me over to talk about my work as a Camgirl and an Artist.
 I came to your apartment, you told me you thought I was “the real deal,” we had sex and you opened up the Uber app.

 The next time we speak is in DM’s on Instagram during #NYFW.
 I called you out in my ‘story’ for co-opting sex work for your party and your brand.
 You claimed that you didn’t know what “triggered my anger.”
-Everyone needs some schooling now and again so here’s your lesson about Porn in 2017.
+Everyone needs some schooling now and then so here’s your lesson about Porn in 2017.

 Imagine someone scanning every page of your $75 “special edition” magazine, or even the $55 regular one, and then posting it online and distributing it for free.
 Not only would it be of lesser quality but it would also siphon the income, creativity, and effort of all the people that work to produce it.
 Now, wouldn’t that trigger your anger?